conholdate/products.conholdate.com/content/english/total/net/conversion/web-to-ebook.md

       gisthash: "4f311c07ae9ee691b8afb7960aa6c806"
       gistfile: "word-to-pdf-conversion.cs"

-    - title_left: "Add Watermark to Converted EBOOK in C#"
+    - title_left: "Add Watermark to EBOOK File in C#"
       content_left: |
-          Accurately convert documents (WEB to EBOOK) exactly as the original file and apply text or image watermarks to the converted document pages using C# .NET.
+          Accurately convert documents (WEB to EBOOK) exactly as the original file and apply text or image watermarks to the converted document pages using C# .NET code.

           -   Create **Converter** object to convert WEB document
           -   Create new instance of **WatermarkOptions** class